Two Mountains, Two Mediators, One God

 Few passages in the New Testament draw the contrast between the two covenants more vividly than Hebrews 12:18-29, and few passages have more to say about how we perceive God.
 The writer sets up a deliberate and dramatic comparison.
 On one side stands Mount Sinai — a scene of blazing fire, darkness, gloom, a tempest, the blast of a trumpet, and a voice so overwhelming that the people begged it to stop (Hebrews 12:18-19, Exodus 19:16-19).
 Even Moses, the mediator of that covenant, said, "I am terrified and trembling" (Hebrews 12:21).
 The law that descended from that mountain came with a boundary — touch the mountain and die (Exodus 19:12).
 The entire encounter communicated one overwhelming message: God is holy, and you are not, and the distance between you is absolute.

 On the other side stands the New Mount Zion, the city of the living God, the heavenly Jerusalem — and the contrast could not be more complete.
-Here there is no fire that must not be touched, no trumpet that causes terror, no mediator trembling at the voice.
-Instead, the writer describes a festive gathering: the city of the living God, innumerable angels in joyful assembly, the church of the firstborn (new creations) enrolled in heaven, and Jesus, the mediator of a new covenant, whose sprinkled blood speaks a better word than the blood of Abel (Hebrews 12:22-24).
+Here there is no fire that must not be touched, no trumpet that causes terror, no mediator trembling at the voice, no hearts of stone but hearts that are epistles of a living God who writes his laws there.
+Instead to old covenant boundaries and hostilities the writer describes a new one, a festive gathering, the city of the living God, innumerable angels in joyful assembly, the church of the firstborn (new creations) enrolled in heaven, and Jesus, the mediator of a new covenant, whose sprinkled blood speaks a better word than the blood of Abel (Hebrews 12:22-24).
 Abel's blood cried out for justice.
 Christ's blood speaks peace.
 The mountain has changed.
 The mediator has changed.
 The access has changed entirely.
-Hebrews 4:16 speaks of boldness in Christ to approach a throne of grace and mercy.
+Hebrews 4:16 speaks of the boldness we have in Christ to approach this mountain, a throne of grace to receive grace and mercy as needed.

 This is where the danger of a poorly formed theology becomes painfully practical — because many believers have unconsciously assembled a portrait of God drawn more from Sinai than from Zion.
 They read Exodus 19 and 20, hear the thunder and see the smoke, and carry that image forward as the defining picture of who God is in His disposition toward humanity.
 But this misreads what Sinai was communicating.
 God was not revealing His permanent posture toward people — He was revealing His holiness and the unbridgeable gap of sin, made explicit through the Law.
 The terror of Sinai was not God's character on full display; it was the ministry of condemnation doing exactly what Paul said it does — producing death where sin meets holiness without a mediator who can bear the weight (2 Corinthians 3:7-9).

-God did not change between the Testaments.
-He cannot — He is the same yesterday, today, and forever (Hebrews 13:8).
-What changed is the covenant, and with it, the mode of His relating.
+God did not change His purpose and promise between the Testaments (Hebrews 13:8).
+What changed is the covenants, and with it, the mode of relating.
+And really the new was God's original plan, see The Promised Eternal Covenant.
 Under the Old, the mediator was a servant who trembled.
-Under the New, the mediator is the Son who says come to me (Matthew 11:28).
+Under the New, the mediator is the Son who says "come to me all who are weary and heavy burdened and I will give you rest" (Matthew 11:28).
+Jesus is the mediator of a new covenant, an eternal high priest we have before God, one with better promises.
 Under the Old, the mountain could not be touched.
 Under the New, the veil has been torn and the way into the Holy of Holies stands open (Hebrews 10:19-20).
 To construct a portrait of God from Sinai alone — wrathful, distant, thundering, lethal to the touch — and then carry that portrait into the New Testament is to misread both.
 It is to miss what propitiation accomplished.
 It is to stand at the foot of the wrong mountain.
+It is to make a offering on the altar when God has provided the sacrificial Lamb.